Graphically Structured Diffusion Models: Related Work

 Sparse attention mechanisms have been introduced in several forms, either to save memory footprint \citep{daiTransformerXLAttentiveLanguage2019, kitaevReformerEfficientTransformer2020, royEfficientContentBasedSparse2020} or computational cost \citep{childGeneratingLongSequences2019, beltagyLongformerLongDocumentTransformer2020, zaheerBigBirdTransformers2021}.
 A recent review is provided in \cite{tayEfficientTransformersSurvey2022}.

-The framework of amortized inference \citep{gershmanAmortizedInferenceProbabilistic2014, ritchieDeepAmortizedInference2016} and probabilistic programming \citep{ leInferenceCompilationUniversal2017, vandemeentIntroductionProbabilisticProgramming2018} provides the framework for our approach.
+The framework of amortized inference \citep{gershmanAmortizedInferenceProbabilistic2014, ritchieDeepAmortizedInference2016} and probabilistic programming \citep{ leInferenceCompilationUniversal2017, vandemeentIntroductionProbabilisticProgramming2018} provides the foundation for our approach.
 But instead of requiring a full probabilistic model we relax the requirement to only specify the graphical model structure. \citet{weilbachStructuredConditionalContinuous2020} use a graphical model to structure a continuous normalizing flow for inference problems of fixed dimension.
 We use the more flexible and scalable DM framework including discrete variables.
 We can also work directly with the forward probabilistic model to avoid computing the potentially denser stochastic inverse of \citet{webbFaithfulInversionGenerative2017}.

 Close in spirit to our work in terms of combinatorial optimization are \citet{selsamLearningSATSolver2019} for general SAT solving and \citet{tonshoffOneModelAny2022} for general CSP solving, which also encode the structure between variables and constraints as message passing neural networks.
-But these frameworks are only applicable to deterministic discrete problem classes, while we integrate everything in the more general probabilistic inference framework.
+But these frameworks are only applicable to deterministic discrete problem classes, while we integrate everything in the more general probabilistic inference framework. \citet{freivalds2022denoising} use a DM with a graph neual network architecture~\cite{zhou2020graph} to tackle the SAT problem class.
+We aim to tackle a much more general class of problems.

 Our approach to explicitly training conditional diffusion models is based on that of \citet{tashiro2021csdi,harveyFlexibleDiffusionModeling2022}.
 Various other methods train unconditional diffusion models before providing approximate conditioning at test-time~\citep{songScoreBasedGenerativeModeling2021,hoVideoDiffusionModels2022}.
 Most DMs are defined over either purely continuous~\citep{hoDenoisingDiffusionProbabilistic2020a} or purely discrete spaces~\citep{austin2021structured,hoogeboom2021autoregressive}.
 Our approach to mixed-continuous DMs is similar to that of \citet{hoogeboom2022equivariant} but takes a variational-dequantization perspective~\citep{ho2019flow++} so that mapping back to the discrete space involves taking an $\argmax$ instead of requiring sampling.